pseudospectators/WaveRange/README.md

 1) Modify the 'config.mk' file.
 Set the environment variables 'CC' and 'CXX' to point to the desired compilers, set the compiler flags in 'CFLAGS' and 'CXXFLAGS', and the archiver in 'AR'.
 * HDF5 (<https://www.hdfgroup.org/downloads/hdf5/>) and MPI are required for building the FluSI interface.
 If compiling with HDF5 support, modify the paths in 'HDF_INC' and 'HDF_LIB' to point to the valid library files.
 It may be necessary to use mpicxx or h5c++.
 * If not using HDF5, select a serial compiler and empty 'HDF_INC' and 'HDF_LIB'.
 2) Type 'make' to build the executable files.
-To only build one of the interfaces, type 'make flusi' or 'make mssg'.
+To only build one of the interfaces, type 'make generic', 'make flusi' or 'make mssg'.
 3) Executables will appear in 'bin/' directory.
-Its sub-directory 'bin/generic/' will contain the utilities for compressing plain unformatted Fortran or C floating-point output files. 'bin/flusi/' will contain compression and reconstruction utilities for FluSI output data, 'bin/mssg/' will contain similar utilities for MSSG data.
+Its sub-directory 'bin/generic/' will contain the utilities for compressing plain unformatted Fortran or C/C++ floating-point output files. 'bin/flusi/' will contain compression and reconstruction utilities for FluSI output data, 'bin/mssg/' will contain similar utilities for MSSG data.
 The encoder executable file names end with 'enc', the decoder executable file names end with 'dec'.
-Library files will appear in 'bin/lib/'.
+Library files will appear in 'bin/lib/' and 'bin/include/'.

 III.
 USING WAVERANGE AS A STANDALONE APPLICATION

 1) Copy the executables into the same directory with the data files.
 Sample compressed data files can be downloaded from <https://osf.io/pz4n8/>.
 2) There are three different ways to let WaveRange know how to compress/reconstruct the data.
 * Interactively using a command line.
-Run the program ('wrenc', 'wrdec', 'wrmssgenc' or 'wrmssgenc') and follow the command prompt.
+Run the program ('wrenc', 'wrdec', 'wrmssgenc' or 'wrmssgdec') and follow the command prompt.
 * Using command files.
-WaveRange is fed with the contents of these command files via the standard input.
-Sample command files 'inmeta' and 'outmeta' that can be found in 'examples/generic/', 'examples/flusi/' and 'examples/mssg/'.
+The contents of these command files substitute for the standard input.
+Sample command files 'inmeta' and 'outmeta' can be found in 'examples/generic/', 'examples/flusi/' and 'examples/mssg/'.
 * Using a parameter string.

    The 'generic/' interface accepts the following input parameters in the compression mode: './wrenc INPUT_FILE ENCODED_FILE HEADER_FILE TYPE ENDIANFLIP NF PRECISION TOLERANCE NX NY NZ'; where INPUT_FILE is the input floating point data file name, ENCODED_FILE is the encoded output data and HEADER_FILE is the output header file names, TYPE=(0: Fortran sequential with 4-byte record length; 1: Fortran sequential with 8-byte record length; 2: C/C++), ENDIANFLIP=(convert little endian to big endian and vice-versa, 0:no; 1:yes), NF=(how many fields, e.g. 1), PRECISION=(floating point precision, 1:single; 2:double), NX=(first dimension, e.g. 16), NY=(second dimension, e.g. 16), NZ=(third dimension, e.g. 16) and TOLERANCE=(relative tolerance, e.g. 1.0e-16).
 It accepts the following parameters in the reconstruction mode: './wrdec ENCODED_FILE HEADER_FILE EXTRACTED_FILE TYPE ENDIANFLIP'; where ENCODED_FILE and HEADER_FILE are the input compressed data and header file names, EXTRACTED_FILE is the extracted output file name, TYPE=(0: Fortran sequential with 4-byte record length; 1: Fortran sequential with 8-byte record length; 2: C/C++) and ENDIANFLIP=(convert little endian to big endian and vice-versa, 0:no; 1:yes).